ua-snap/cmip6-utils/transfers/README.md

 The goals of this pipeline are to:
 1. Identify the target data by comparing our requested data with the current holdings in ESGF using an audit.
-2. Transfer that target data to the ARDN.
+2. Transfer that target data to the ACDN.
 3. Testing that we have successfully identified and transferred the target data.

 This pipeline will transfer all target data using the native ESGF directory structure: